 This Modification seeks to simplify the registration of new configurations of BM Units, by amending BSC Section K.

 P363 was raised on 7 December 2017.
 The Initial Written Assessment (IWA) will be presented to the BSC Panel on 14 December 2017.
 It was determined that P363 and P364 shjul proceed through the Assessment Phase together due to their commonalities.

-The first workgroup was held on 5 February 2018 and second workgroup meeting held on 5 March 2018.
+The first Workgroup was held on 5 February 2018 and second Workgroup meeting held on 5 March 2018.
 The third workgroup meeting was held on 1 May 2018 and fourth workgroup meeting held on 18 June 2018.
 ELEXON are currently planning for the fifth workgroup meeting.
 A fifth Workgroup was held on 10 September 2018 and a fifth on 20 November 2018 to review draft legal text.